 A continuous quality improvement (CQI) process is embedded within the structure of Optum Idaho's QI program to review contractual requirements.
 The CQI process provides the mechanism by which improvement projects and initiatives are developed so that barriers to delivering optimal behavioral health care and services can be identified, opportunities prioritized, and interventions implemented and evaluated for their effectiveness in improving performance.
-The Optum Idaho quality committee structure routinely oversees and monitors projects to include Community Health Initiatives (CHI) as well as improvement projects are reviewed by Optum ID QAPI committee on a monthly basis.
+The Optum Idaho quality committee structure routinely oversees and monitors projects to include Community Health Initiatives (CHI) as well as improvement projects related to contract and operational initiatives.
+All improvement initiatives and projects are reviewed by the Optum Idaho QAPI committee on a monthly basis.